CODES-group/opyrability/docs/operability_overview.rst

-of process design and control objectives simultaneously?" was the underlying motivation for Prof. Christos Georgakis and his collaborators :cite:`georgakis00,vinson00,siva05,lima10` to formally define **process operability** and define a metric called the **Operability Index**.
+of process design and control objectives simultaneously?" was the underlying motivation for Prof. Christos Georgakis and his collaborators :cite:`georgakis00,vinson00,siva05,lima10` to formally define **process operability** and define a metric called the **operability index**.

 ..
 IMPORTANT::
 	Process operability is a systematic framework to simultaneously assess design and control objectives early in the conceptual phase of industrial, typically large-scale, and nonlinear chemical processes.

-In order to achieve the goal of systematically assessing design and control simultaneously, process operability defines **operability sets**.
+To achieve systematically assessing design and control simultaneously, process operability defines **operability sets**.
 These are nothing but spaces in the cartesian system that are defined with respect to the **available inputs** of a given process, their respective **achievable outputs**, the **desired** regions of operation in the input and output spaces and lastly,